 How To Cook with Hatch Chile Peppers

 When cooking with Hatch peppers, it's important to remember that they have a much higher heat level than most other varieties.
-If you're not used to spicy food, start by adding a small amount to your dish and then work your way up to your preferred spice level.
+If you're not used to spicy food, add a small amount to your dish, and work your way up to your preferred spice level.

 One easy way to enjoy them is to dice them up and add them to a salad.
 You can also roast them whole or use them in sauces or marinades.
-For a delicious main course, try stuffing Hatch peppers with a mixture of rice, ground beef, cheese, and spices.
+For a delicious main course, try stuffing Hatch peppers with rice, ground beef, cheese, and spices.

 Traditionally Hatch chiles are roasted using large roasting cages